-Open End Funds: The majority of mutual funds in India are open-end funds.
-These funds are not listed in the stock exchanges are available for subscription through the year.
+- Open End Funds: The majority of mutual funds in India are open-end funds.
+These funds are not listed on the stock exchanges are available for subscription through the fund.
 Hence, the investors have the flexibility to buy and sell these funds at any time at the current asset value price indicated by the mutual fund.

-Closed End Funds:- These funds are listed on the stock exchange.
+- Closed-End Funds:- These funds are listed on the stock exchange.
 They have a fixed number of outstanding shares and operate for a fixed duration.
 The fund is open for subscription only during a specified period.
 These funds also terminate on a specified date.
-Hence, the investors can redeem their units only on specified date.
+Hence, the investors can redeem their units only on a specified date.

 There are a couple of benefits in investing in a mutual fund.

-The various benefits of investing in a mutual funds are described below:
+The various benefits of investing in a mutual fund are described below:

-There is also a great flexibility to for the investors to sell their mutual funds whenever they want.
-Please note that it’s suggested to to read the mutual fund prospectus carefully before subscribing as some mutual funds are closed one and have a locking period.
+- Investors can buy/sell/increase/decrease their mutual funds whenever they want: There is great flexibility to for the investors while investing in mutual funds.
+They can easily buy, sell, increase or decrease their investment in different funds within seconds.
+However, please note that it’s suggested to read the mutual fund prospectus carefully before subscribing as some mutual funds have an entry or exit-load.

 Which mutual fund to buy?

 Generally, you need to read the prospectus of a mutual fund which gives a wide variety of information about the fund.
-The fund prospectus has details like fee & charges, minimum investment amount, performance history, risks and other particulars.
-Here are few example of mutual funds (provided by moneycontrol website):
+The fund prospectus has details like fee & charges, minimum investment amount, performance history, risks, and other particulars.
+Here are the few examples of mutual funds (provided by moneycontrol website):

 Here are the few disadvantages of buying a mutual fund:

-- Fees and Expenses: There are a couple of possible fees in a fund like management fees, transaction fees, sales fees etc.
+- Fees and Expenses: There are a couple of possible fees in mutual funds like expense fee, exit fees etc which might reduce the overall returns.

 - No Insurance: There is no guarantee of success in the mutual funds.
-The mutual fund providing companies always states the following in the declaimer in their advertisements:
+The mutual fund providing companies always state the following in the declaimer in their advertisements:

-- Poor Performance: On an average, 75% mutual funds are not able to beat the market indices and hence the returns on the mutual funds are by no means guaranteed.
+- Mediocre Performance: On an average, a majority of mutual funds are not able to beat the market indices.

 - Loss of Control: The fund managers are responsible for buying and selling of the securities and you have no say in managing the portfolio.
-You should also remember that you are trusting someone else with your money when you invest in a mutual fund.
+You are trusting someone else with your money when you invest in mutual funds.

 There are basically two ways to make money by a mutual fund –

-- Dividend Payment: Mutual funds also provides dividends to the investors when they receive the dividend from the companies they own in their portfolio.
+- Dividend Payment: Mutual funds also provide dividends to the investors when they receive the dividend from the companies they own in their portfolio.
 Please read the prospectus carefully if you are buying a mutual fund for dividend payments.
-Many mutual fund does not give the dividends or reinvest the dividends in the original fund.

 So, that’s all for the basics of the mutual fund.
 In the next post, I will describe how to buy a mutual fund.
-In the mean time, if you need any help or have any doubts, feel free to comment below.
-I will be happy to help.
+In the meantime, if you need any help or have any doubts, feel free to comment below.
+I will be happy to help you.